wanglab-upenn/FILER2/README.md

 **A1**.
 Individual tracks can be downloaded in several ways:

 1. Using the FILER website: from [Browse page](https://tf.lisanwanglab.org/FILER/browse.php) using provided *Download* links in the *Download file* column of the FILER track table.
-2. Using download link provided in the FILER metadata table (see *Processsed File Download URL* column)
+2. Using download link provided in the FILER metadata table (see *Processed File Download URL* column)
 3. Command-line: using wget command provided in the *wget command* column in the FILER metadata table.